 While floating power stations have been around since the mid-90s, reinventing them with today’s efficient, low environmental impact technologies is a first.
 SeaFloat does just that.
 And it’s proving very popular.

-Our SeaFloat Business Owner Hamed Hossain explains the recent resurgence in demand for floating power plants: “We are putting highly efficient combined cycle power plants on a barge.
+Hamed Hossain explains the recent resurgence in demand for floating power plants: “We are putting highly efficient combined cycle power plants on a barge.
 So far, these have only been on land.
 And we can include a battery on the barge as well, that’s also new.
 In this way, we can always ensure maximum grid efficiency.
 Additionally we are able to provide the entire value chain installed on a fully integrated vessel with LNG storage, regasification and power unit.”

 Hamed is proud to see various departments, such as the industrial gas turbine engineering and manufacturing team in Finspong, Sweden, or the steam turbine innovation campus in Goerlitz, Germany, working together harmoniously, tackling the weight of the power plant, modularity and customer needs: “Siemens Energy is a great environment to develop new ideas.
 Having the support of top management and the support of each team member makes the difference.
 The SeaFloat team has a strong connection built on friendship.”